 How To Make This Boursin Pie Step-by-Step

 Step 1: Preheat your oven to 200C/390F.
 Drizzle your oven-proof pan with oil and then add in your Boursin into the centre of the pan.
-Scatter your onions, garlic, mushrooms, tomatoes, stock, single cream, and chilli flakes around the Boursin.
+Scatter your onions, garlic, mushrooms, tomatoes, single cream, and chilli flakes around the Boursin.
 Season with a big pinch of salty sea salt and a grind of black pepper.
-Add on your lid and then place into you preheated oven at 200C/390F, for 20 minutes.
+Place into you preheated oven at 200C/390F, for 20 minutes.

 Step 2: Remove your dish from the oven after 20 minutes and then give everything a good mix so all the ingredients are combined.